maelfabien/maelfabien.github.io/_pages/intdesign.md

 <link  href="https://cdnjs.cloudflare.com/ajax/libs/fotorama/4.6.4/fotorama.css" rel="stylesheet">
 <script src="https://cdnjs.cloudflare.com/ajax/libs/fotorama/4.6.4/fotorama.js"></script>

-Alright, I get it.
-This is one of the weird hobbies of mine.
-I'd say that my girldriend was a good contributor to it, but since we bought a house together, I though that publishing some pictures of the design/renovation of these places would be interesting.
+My girlfriend and I recently bought a house together.
+We have started working on the house, and I though that publishing some pictures of the renovation process of this place would be interesting.

 It's an ongoing work, so I'll post pictures later on :)